-Some ferries from Hydra to Athens might make a stop at places such as Porto Heli - Spetses - Hermioni - Hydra - Poros - Piraeus before reaching Athens.
+Some ferries from Hydra to Athens (All Ports) might make a stop at places such as Porto Heli - Spetses - Hermioni - Hydra - Poros - Piraeus before reaching Athens (All Ports).

-The Hydra - Athens route is served by Alpha Lines, Magic Sea Ferries.
-See next week's companies, sorted by lowest price first.
+The Hydra - Athens (All Ports) route is served by Alpha Lines, Blue Star Ferries, Magic Sea Ferries.
+Next week's companies, sorted by lowest average price first.

 Alpha Lines